The Form and Description of Shiva As Per Hindu Scriptures

 The one with a complexion like the moon (indicating illumination or luminosity) and with five faces, equipped with ten hands.

-These hands hold symbolic items like a trident, an antelope, a goad, a sword, a thunderbolt, a noose, and a radiant jewel, with one hand showing a protective gesture and another granting boons.
+These hands hold the trident, an antelope, a goad, a sword, a thunderbolt, a noose, and a radiant jewel, with one hand showing a protective gesture and another granting boons.

 Seated on a white lotus, thus is the form of Sadashiva.